-The superior finish of the unit ventilator's cabinets fosters long-lasting beauty as well as resistance to abuse and corrosion.
+The superior finish of the unit ventilator cabinet fosters long-lasting beauty as well as resistance to abuse and corrosion.
 We apply the very highest standards at every step of the finishing process to provide lasting quality:

-- High-quality furniture steel is carefully inspected before painting.
-Scratches and marks that might show through are removed. - After fabrication, the metal undergoes a five-stage cleaning and phosphatizing process to provide a good bonding surface and reduce the possibility of peeling or corrosion. - A specially formulated, environmentally friendly, thermosetting urethane powder is applied electrostatically to the exterior panels.
-This film is oven-cured to provide correct chemical cross-linking and to obtain maximum scuff- and mar-resistance. - The top of the unit is finished with a textured, non-glare and scuff-resistant, charcoal bronze electrostatic paint.
-End and front panels are available in a pleasing array of architectural colors. - The Oxford brown steel kickplate is coated and baked with a thermosetting urethane powder paint to blend with floor moldings and provide years of trouble-free service. - Each unit is painstakingly inspected before boxing, then encapsulated in a clear plastic bag, surrounded by an extra-heavy-duty cardboard box and secured to a skid to help provide damage-free shipment.
+- Exterior cabinet panels are fabricated from high quality, furniture grade steel with no sharp edges. - A specially formulated, environmentally friendly, thermosetting urethane powder is applied electrostatically to the exterior panels.
+This film is oven-cured to provide correct chemical cross-linking and to obtain maximum scuff and mar-resistance. - Each unit is painstakingly inspected before boxing, then encapsulated in a clear plastic bag, surrounded by an extra-heavy-duty cardboard box and secured to a skid to help provide damage-free shipment.